IsaacLatta/Health-Coach/resources/overview.md

 ## 5. Healthcare Reporting Integration

 Currently the reporting pipeline operates on a simple logistic regression model sourced from github.
 Once the final prototype is built, it may be wise to swap in a more mature model, perhaps the one Sham's has developed, or another.
-The RL and reporting flow is more or less independent of any specific prediction model, only the prediction, and explanatory tool's used be the agents would need to be refactored.
+The RL and reporting flow is more or less independent of any specific prediction model, only the prediction, and explanatory tool's used by the agents would need to be refactored.

 ### 5.1 Reporting Pipeline